tenJirka/reGenda/README.md

 **Currently, reGenda only works with caldav servers that require login, such as [Nextcloud](https://nextcloud.com/) (only tested with Nextcloud so far).
 Other calendars specified by url or Google calendar for example are not supported and I don't guarantee they will be, but I know they might be more attractive to others.**

+**Please do not use calendars with the same names, this will confuse the app.**

 ## What it can do

 - Show your day based agenda
 - Show event details
-- Show events from multiple calendars (but not from multiple servers)
+- Show events from multiple calendars
-- You can choose what calendar will be displayed
+- You can choose which calendar will be displayed
 - You can choose language of UI (only English and Czech are currently supported)
 - Fast time travel by selecting day from month based view
 - Fast return to today
-- Show events from multiple servers
+- Show events from multiple caldav servers

 Maybe more, check preview or try it your self.